A person is fixing or installing a u-bend pipe under a white ceramic wash basin

 This will depend on whether you plan on working in a domestic, commercial or industrial environment.

-A City & Guilds Level 2 Qualification is enough to get started on carrying out basic domestic tasks, though those wanting to pursue more advanced work should consider studying for their NVQ Level 2.
+A City & Guilds Level 2 qualification is enough to start carrying out basic domestic plumbing, though those wanting to pursue more advanced work might consider working towards an NVQ Level 2.

-To work on-site and on commercial projects, you’ll need a CSCS card alongside at least an NVQ Level 2 to work on just about any UK construction site.
+To work on a construction site, you’ll need a CSCS card alongside at least an NVQ Level 2.

 What do self-employed plumbers earn?